kellyliyichen/eGFR_450k/example_data/README.md

 ### sample_eg.csv
 Sample annotations, containing the covariates.

 Each row is a sample; each column is a variable.
+Real dataset should contain more variables (i.e., at least the target variables and covariates).